Cameras on Ontario 511 come from multiple sources. Therefore, the camera images are not updated at the same intervals or displayed in the same format.

 Level 3: 480V.
 Can charge a vehicle to 80 per cent in about 30 minutes.

 Ontario 511 Ferries information includes provincially and privately owned ferry locations.
-For information regarding specific ferries please visit the websites provided.
+For information regarding specific ferries please visit the websites provided on the Ferries Text Report.

 Ontario 511 endeavours to provide accurate, up-to-date information, however, Forecasted Driving Conditions are a prediction.
 Actual driving conditions may differ on occasion.